 Many people find our exam to be convenient in that you don't have to travel to a testing location.
 Most can have a certified CMCN, a supervisor or a member of their HR department proctor the exam.
 The exam can also be taken at one of our annual conferences, or at a public library or college.

 Once you have earned your CMCN certification, you can renew it every 3 years with 25 continuing education credits.
 The renewal fee is only $55.
-Licensed Social workers may also test to become a Certified Managed Care Professional (CMCP).
+Licensed Social workers and licensed professional counselors may also test to become a Certified Managed Care Professional (CMCP).
 You can learn more about the certification process and the CMCN/CMCP exam at the American Board of Managed Care Nursing’s website: www.ABMCN.org.

 The Course Includes: